dehezhang2/Notes/3402/CS3402_Database_System.md

 * Aliasing, Renaming and Tuple Variable

-  * Aliases or tuple variables: Declare alternative relation names E and S to refer to the EMPLOYEE relation twice in a query
+  * Aliases or tuple variables: Declare alternative relation names E and S to refer to the EMPLOYEE relation twice in a query (**important when there is a recursive relation and some query based on comparation between entries within the same relation**)

   * e.g. For each employee, retrieve the employee's first and last name and the first and last name of his of her immediate supervisor